satoru-gojo-yuji/InterviewQ/CompanyInterQ-A.md

 A parent class constructor is not inherited in child class and this is why super() is added automatically in child class constructor if there is no explicit call to super or this.

 11. Can we overriding static methods

+No We can not override the static methods.
 12. Patch and put